andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/immutable-types-changing-state-swift.md

   - Swift

 ---
 Dabble in Swift for long and the functional programming paradigm will most certainly appear on your radar.
-From conferences to books to blog posts, I&#8217;ve seen a lot in the functional programming arena as it relates to Swift.
+From conferences to books to blog posts, I've seen a lot in the functional programming arena as it relates to Swift.

-As I seek to improve my functional programming thought processes and to practice what I&#8217;m learning, I found myself struggling with a fundamental concept: **immutability**. _Especially_ when I&#8217;m designing something that, at the very least, _appears_ to require the ability to change state at some point in time.
+As I seek to improve my functional programming thought processes and to practice what I'm learning, I found myself struggling with a fundamental concept: **immutability**. _Especially_ when I'm designing something that, at the very least, _appears_ to require the ability to change state at some point in time.

-### Immutable changes &#8211; A contradiction in terms?
+### Immutable changes – A contradiction in terms?

 Immutability and changing state was a real struggle for me.
 The two seemed contradictory actually.
-How am I supposed to handle changes with things that _can&#8217;t change_??!
+How am I supposed to handle changes with things that _can't change_??!

 And then, with the help of Stack Overflow, a lightbulb came on.
 As I was perusing FP topics, I ran across a question that expressed exactly what I was feeling. [&#8220;How can you do anything useful without mutable state?&#8221;][1], the questioner asked.
 The answer is what illuminated things for me.
 The key quote from the Stack Overflow answer: